 The Assessment Process

 The recordings of your teaching will be assessed by one of the OMC’s team of trained competency assessors.
-If the MBCT teaching is not in English we will endeavour to identify a rateran assessor who is fluent in the language of the tapes.
+If the MBCT teaching is not in English we will endeavour to identify an assessor who is fluent in the language of the tapes.

 The assessors will rate two whole sessions (and more if required) for competency using the MBI-TAC.
 Normally this will be one from the first half of the course (not session 1) and one from the second half of the course (not session 8).
 The approach to assessment of competency is set out in the MBI-TAC Manual.